cool8009/CKA-Notes/Core Concepts/03 etcdctl.md

 tags:
   - Controlplane
   - clitools
+aliases:
+  - etcdctl
 ---

-**ETCDCTL is the CLI tool used to interact with [[ETCD]].ETCDCTL can interact with [[ETCD]] Server using 2 API versions – Version 2 and Version 3.
+**ETCDCTL is the CLI tool used to interact with [[02 ETCD]].ETCDCTL can interact with [[02 ETCD]] Server using 2 API versions – Version 2 and Version 3.
 By default it’s set to use Version 2.
 Each version has different sets of commands.

 For example, ETCDCTL version 2 supports the following commands: